Puerto Rico Tax Incentives

 The island has been part of the U.S. since 1898 and those born in Puerto Rico have been citizens of the U.S. since 1917.
 Yet, because Puerto Rico is not a state, federal taxes do not apply generally to income generated by individuals or corporations within the Commonwealth.
 Puerto Rico corporations are treated for federal tax purposes as foreign corporations and are not generally subject to U.S. corporate taxes.
 Individual bona-fide residents of Puerto Rico are not subject to federal taxes on income derived from Puerto Rico sources.
 In addition, Puerto Rico has provided incentives for manufacturing operations for over four decades.
 Products manufactured in Puerto Rico will carry the Made in USA label.

 In 2008, a new Economic Incentives Act for the Development of Puerto Rico (herein after, Act 73or Economic Incentives Act) went into effect.
-Also during the year 2012, two additional laws were enacted: Act 20 and Act 22, promoting the export of services from Puerto Rico and the transfer of wealthy individuals to Puerto Rico.
+Also, during the year 2012, two additional laws were enacted: Act 20 and Act 22, promoting the export of services from Puerto Rico and the transfer of wealthy individuals to Puerto Rico.
 These new laws established a legal framework of incentives designed to stimulate the establishment and development of a wide array of ventures, among them manufacturing, social media, other internet-based operations, commercial businesses, and the export of services.
+In 2019, most incentives were consolidated under Act 60.

 Contact us for an introduction to a top Puerto Rico Tax Consultant, who will guide you through the incentives applicable to your company.

-To help you navigate this section, to your left are brief overviews of Puerto Rico’s Tax Incentives.
+To help you navigate this section, take a look at the tabs with overviews of Puerto Rico’s Tax Incentives.

 DISCLAIMER: Remax Zone is not a financial advisor, legal counsel or CPA.
 The above is a consolidation of information publicly obtained for informative purposes.
 We recommend the investor to contact the proper professional for specific and detailed advice.